BY KEVIN IMRIE

 Straight from my desk to yours, here are three of the most important points that I coach my candidates on before every interview that have proven to not only change the way that people look at the hiring process but get them better results when integrated them into their interview style.

-1. Prove that You have (or can easily achieve) the functional experience to do the job
+1. You prove that you have (or can easily achieve) the functional experience to do the job

 Managers need you to perform in order to hit their bonuses and make the goals set down by senior leadership.
 Showing a manager directly, through your own experience, learning and success that you can help a manager achieve those goals is paramount.
 Specifically, candidates should know their numbers and be comfortable relating them.
 Just as important, they need to relate their experience to the specific position they are interviewing for.
 I also advise that they do a skill gap analysis to understand what they don't or can't yet know about the job so they can be comfortable if that is brought up in the interview and have a coherent and easily implemented plan to overcome that gap.